ParyantNautiyal/3_Tier_Web_Architecture/README.md

     1. A VPC.
     2. public subnet ( Web Tier)
     3. private subnet (Application Tier).
     4. private subnet (Database Tier).
+We are using Mongodb in EC2
     5. public route table that connects the public subnet to an internet gateway.
     6. private route table that will connect the Application Tier private subnet and a NAT gateway.